 Hope held back tears from the emotions bombarding her amygdala.
 “My heart is overflowing.
 This is the crowning glory of his life so far.
 For both of our lives.”

-Carter is a two-year two-spot dynamo, the muscle man in the middle of the offensive trenches for Eagle Football during a resurgent 9-4 season that reached the TAPPS Division I state semifinals.
+Carter is a two-year two-sport dynamo, the muscle man in the middle of the offensive trenches for Eagle Football during a resurgent 9-4 season that reached the TAPPS Division I state semifinals.

 But the mammoth 6-2 280-pound Carter is at his ferocious best as a full frontal force for Eagle Track and Field.
 And he was never better than when igniting a fast and furious St. Thomas surge to capture the 2019 6A state title.